eljefec/CarND-Advanced-Lane-Lines/writeup_report.md

 ####1.
 Provide an example of a distortion-corrected image.

-See above for 2 examples of distortion-corrected images.
+See above for an example of distortion-corrected images.

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.